Get in touch

 I acknowledge the Traditional Owners of the land on which I live and work, the Bunurong and Wadawurrung Peoples, and pay my respects to Elders past, present and emerging.
 The Wadawurrung and Bunurong Peoples have and always will belong to the Werribee Yalook (river), creeks, stars, hills and red clay of this Country.
-I pay respect to their Ancestors and Elders who always have, and always will, care for Country and community today and for future generations.

 “Natural forces - wild energies - often have the capacity to frustrate representation.”